tommysundling/reservation-management/README.md

 Note: Past experiences indicate that organizations can expect to save 20-40% of an organization's total VM compute cost by using a centralized management approach for reservations.
 `

-The **Azure Reservation Management** offering provides a framework that provides an initial set of processes, practices and tools for how to establish centralized management of reservations in an organization.
+The **Azure Reservation Management** offering provides a **Proof of Concept** framework that provides an initial set of processes, practices and tools for how to establish centralized management of reservations in an organization.

 <img width="1305" height="951" alt="{8863D18A-49FB-449B-AA34-E44E389FDDC2}" src="https://github.com/user-attachments/assets/00e62b60-7aaf-493d-89de-12530d1c9b1c" />